bowman2001/perplexdoc/content/doc/page/title/index.md

 ## The title itself

 `title:` (mandatory)
 : is a string and its value contains the page title.
-It may include inline markup and the replacement code `{‍/}` for a [conditional break](conditional-break).
-If we use markup or replacements, we **need to** provide a linktitle without them for navigational elements.
+It may include inline markup or replacement codes.
+But if we use them, we **need to** provide an additional linktitle with pure text for navigational elements.

 `linktitle:` (optional)
 : is a text string and contains a short title.
 It’s used in navigational elements.